History of art: Romanesque

-The Romanesque was the first pan-European style to emerge after the Roman Empire, spanning the mid-tenth century to the thirteenth.
+The Romanesque, the first pan-European style to emerge after the Roman Empire, spanned the mid-tenth century to the thirteenth.
 The period saw a resurgence of monumental stone structures with complex structural programmes.

 Romanesque churches are characterized by rigid articulation and geometric clarity, incorporated into a unified volumetric whole.
 The architecture is austere but enlivened by decorative sculpting of capitals and portals, as well as frescoed interiors.
 Geometric and foliate patterning gives way to increasingly three-dimensional figurative sculpture.

-St. Michael's Church, Hildesheim, Germany, 1001–1030, is seen as a Proto-Romanesque church.
+St. Michael's Church, Hildesheim, Germany, 1001–1030, is seen by some as a Proto-Romanesque church.

-From the mid-eleventh to the early thirteenth centuries, Romanesque paintings were two-dimensional, defined by bold, linear outlines and geometry, particularly in the handling of drapery; symmetry and frontality were emphasised.
-Virtually all Western churches were painted, but probably only a few wall painters were monks; instead, itinerant artists carried out most of this work.
-Basic blocking out was done on wet plaster with earth colours.
+From the mid-eleventh to the early thirteenth centuries, Romanesque paintings were two-dimensional, defined by bold, linear outlines and geometry, particularly in the handling of drapery; painters emphasised symmetry and frontality.
+Virtually all Western churches were painted, but probably only a few wall-painters were monks; instead, itinerant artists carried out most of this work.
+Basic blocking-out was done on wet plaster with earth colours.
 A limited palette, dominated by white, red, yellow ochres and azure, was employed for maximum visual effect, with dense colouring forming a backdrop of bands, a practice that originated in late Classical art as an attempt to distinguish earth and sky.

 During the later eleventh and twelfth centuries, the great age of Western monasticism, Europe experienced unprecedented economic, social and political change, leading to burgeoning wealth among landowners, including monasteries.
-There was increasing demand for books, and economic wealth allowed many manuscripts to be richly illuminated.
+There was increasing demand for books, and economic wealth encouraged the production of richly illuminated manuscripts.

 One of the outstanding artefacts of the age is the 70 m long Bayeux Tapestry.
-It depicts the events leading up to the Norman conquest of England with protagonists William, Duke of Normandy, and Harold, Earl of Wessex, later King of England, and culminating in the Battle of Hastings.
+It depicts the events leading up to the Norman conquest of England with protagonists William, Duke of Normandy, and Harold, Earl of Wessex, later King of England, and culminating in the Battle of Hastings of 1066.
 It is thought to date from the 11th century.
-It tells the story from the point of view of the conquering Normans, but is now agreed to have been made in England most likely by women, although the designer is unknown.
+It tells the story from the point of view of the conquering Normans, but is now agreed to have been made in England - most likely by women, although the designer is unknown.
 It is housed in France.